JamesPrenticez/pushbutton/README.md

 # Helpful
 - https://jsonlint.com/
 - https://github.com/vercel/fun/issues/56 <- windows can handle vercel dev so we need linux and you need to enable virtulisation in the bios...
+- https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl <= you need to install nvm and node again...
+- https://docs.microsoft.com/en-us/windows/python/web-frameworks <= Ubuntu 18.04 LTS comes with Python 3.6 already installed, but it does not come with some of the modules that you may expect to get with other Python installations.
+We will still need to install pip, the standard package manager for Python, and venv, the standard module used to create and manage lightweight virtual environments.
+- python3 --version
+Python 3.8.10
+- sudo apt install python3-pip